Mercury Lane 2:490:00 / 2:49

 Why so Slack?

-Brothers Mark and Scott, alike yet very different, write the songs.
-They write in isolation, rarely working together during the inception of a song and so two distinctly different styles of Slack are present.
+The two Armstrongs write the songs but they write in isolation, rarely working together during the writing stages.
+As a result, two distinctly different styles of Slack are present.

-In complete contrast, the development of the song is highly collaborative.
-All band members work the quality control switches, contributing musical ideas and expertise and keeping each other in check.
+In complete contrast, the development of each song is highly collaborative.
+All band members work the quality control knobs, contributing musical ideas and expertise and keeping each other in check.

 This vital piece of Slacks wisdom - four heads are better than one - lies at the heart of theSlacks modus operandi.

-Often narrative style observations, vignettes or character studies, Slacks songs are lyrically potent, often illusively upbeat or deceptively dark.
+When it comes to the songs themselves, they are often narrative style observations, vignettes or character studies.
+Slacks songs are lyrically potent, often illusively upbeat or deceptively dark.

 Mercury Lane, a jaunty, Kinksian observation of moral decay in Auckland city is one example of the music belying the lyric.